 Q: How do I go about selling a bike?

 A: Bring your clean, ready to ride bike to the swap during the times indicated as BIKE DROP-OFF at your location, it helps to have a selling price in mind.
 We will tech-check it and record its serial number.
 You will sign an agreement to sell, which tells us where to send the cheque, and what to do with your bike in the slim chance that it doesn’t sell.
 You pay us a rack fee to get the bike(s) in the sale (AMA members get $5.00 off) to put the bike into the swap.
-You go away, and we send you the cheque, less 13%.
+You go away, and we send you the cheque or e-transfer, less 13%.

 Q: What happens if my bike doesn’t sell?

-A: We have a 92% sale rate, it will likely sell, but you have to set it the right price.
+A: We have a 92% sale rate, it will likely sell, but you have to set the right price.
 As part of registering your bike for the sale, you leave us a cell or phone number so that we can call you if your bike doesn’t sell.
 The agreement to sell form also gives the option to donate it to a local non-profit.
 We only have the venue for the day, and after a reasonable number of attempts to contact you, we take the bike home and it’ll be up to you to pick it up.

 Q: Can I bring my kid’s bikes to sell?